jorgedelpozolerida/Segmentation_CMB/meetings/WeeklyMeetings.md

     - Identify from internal data which have potentially microbleeds: ~70
     - Start planning how to set up annotation environment on Redbrick platform for Silvia Ingala to annotate

-* Preprocessing of VALDO dataset (IN PROGRESS)
+* Preprocessing of VALDO dataset (DONE, file: [data_preprocessing.csv](../scripts/data_preprocessing.csv))

-    0. Quality Control of rawdata
-        - handle Nans
-        - mask preparation: binarize to same values masks
-    1. Skull Stripping
+    1. Perform QC while loading data (handle Nans in MRI data, clean masks)
+    2. Resample and Standardize (T2s to isotropic, the rest resampled to T2s)
-    2. Crop (using brain mask)
+    3. Crop (using brain mask)
-    3. Bias field correction?
-    4. Resampling and standarizing dimensions -> isotropic
-    5. Intensity normalization
-    6. Stack up data together (multi-sequence input)
+    4. Concatenate (stack together into single file)

+* Run U-Net model on preprocessed dataset using a "whole-mri" strategy (downsampling to small 64x64x64 size and inputtig to u-net).
+Results quite bad, see: [unnet_exp_1.png](../img/unnet_exp_1.png)

+* Split function for train-val-test maintaining proportion of healthy/unhealthy.

 #### What did you struggle with?
-* preprocessing
+* n/a

 #### What would you like to work on next ?
-1. Finish preprocessing
-2. Literature research on methods for CMB segmentation
+1. Literature research on methods for CMB segmentation
-3. Implement U-Net
+2. Implement U-Net but with nicer patch sampling startegy + other common tricks to see results.

 #### Where do you need help from Veronika?
 * Is there a standarized way of preprocessing data before feeding to CNN?
 Specially with regard to order of steps applied...
+* Best metric to evaluate when class imbalance is so big?
+CMB are tiny

 #### Others